joshlangner/GFN-Link/README.md

 * Use .NET Stubs for C#/.NET

 ### Simulator
 * The simulator acts as the server for GRID applications (e.g. Samples).
 It simulates the GRID environment and responds to the request made by GRID.dll.
+This also includes a sample IDM server for Account Federation Samples.

 ### Samples
 * SampleCApplication - illustrates a minimal C implementation